jorshimayor/ticketing-dapp/README.md

 # Simple Event Ticketing Dapp

-A decentralized application (dApp) for event ticketing and POAP (Proof of Attendance Protocol) management built with Next.js, Solidity, and Web3-Onboard.
+A decentralized application (dApp) for event ticketing and POAP (Proof of Attendance Protocol) management built with Next.js, Solidity, and ReOwn wallet.

 ## Features

-- Connect wallet using Web3-Onboard
+- Connect wallet using ReOwn wallet
 - Purchase event tickets as NFTs
 - Redeem tickets for exclusive POAPs
 - User-friendly interface with responsive design